Abdominal Incisions in General Surgery

 Principles of Surgical Incisions

-Non-absorbable sutures or staples must be removed.
-When they are removed may vary depending on the site and indication of the closure.
-The patient should be advised to seek advice if any signs of SSIs, wound dehiscence, or keloid formation present.
+Non-absorbable sutures or staples must be removed; the time when they are removed may vary depending on the site and indication of the closure.
+Advise the patient should be advised to seek advice if any signs of infection or wound dehiscence.

 Lanz Incision and Gridiron Incision

-The Lanz and Gridiron incisions are two incisions that can be used to access the appendix, predominantly for appendicetomies.
+The Lanz and Gridiron incisions are two incisions that can be used to access the appendix, predominantly for appendicetomy.

-Both incisions are made at McBurney’s point – two-thirds from the umbilicus to the anterior superior iliac spine (ASIS).
+Both incisions are made at McBurney’s point (two-thirds from the umbilicus to the anterior superior iliac spine).
 They involve passing through all of the abdominal muscles, transversalis fascia, and then the peritoneum, before entering the abdominal cavity.

-The Lanz incision is a transverse incision, while the Gridiron is oblique (superolateral to inferomedial).
+The Lanz incision is a transverse incision, whilst the Gridiron incision is oblique (superolateral to inferomedial).
 Due to its continuation with Langer’s lines, the Lanz incision produces much more aesthetically pleasing results with reduced scarring.

-The midline incision ① is used for a wide array of abdominal surgery, as it allows the majority of the abdominal viscera to be accessed.
+The midline incision (no. ①) is used for a wide array of abdominal surgery, as it allows the majority of the abdominal viscera to be accessed.

-The paramedian incision ② is rarely performed in the UK.
+The paramedian incision (no. ②) is rarely performed in the UK.
 It was originally used to access much of the lateral viscera, such as the kidneys, the spleen, and the adrenal glands.

-- Discussion – The incision will take a long time and is difficult, however it does prevent any division of the rectus muscle and provides access to lateral structures.
+The incision will take a long time and is often technically difficult, however it does prevent any division of the rectus muscle and provides access to lateral structures.
 A paramedian incision can damage the muscles’ lateral blood and nerve supply, which may result in the atrophy of the muscle medial to the incision.

-A Kocher incision ③ is a subcostal incision used to gain access for gall bladder and/or biliary tree pathology.
+A Kocher incision (no. ③) is a subcostal incision used to gain access for the gall bladder the biliary tree.